beameio/beame-sdk/README.md

 Create private key + CSR, as result the key and a set of certs will be written into client folder created in step 7

+## beame-sdk provides example https server, that allows beame client to build and run fully functional https server
+## with express support and with credentials created in steps described above

+run in your server folder:
+    npm install beame-sdk -save

+In your server main.js include following:
+    var beameSDK = require ("beame-sdk");

+Export environment variable named 'BEAME_PROJ_YOURPROJECTNAME' with value of edge-client-hostname (edgeClientFqdn) Create your server with following command:

+    var appExpress = require('express');
+    var host = beameSDK.beameUtils.getProjHostName("YOURPROJECTNAME");
+//...
+    var BeameServer = beameSDK.sampleNodeServer.SampleBeameServer(host, appExpress,
+        function (data, app) {
+            //your code
+        });

+Arrange your front-end and run your new beame server with:

+    node your_server.js

+The run will print your routable hostname into console